Bike to Work Week

 Spread the Word and Media

-Spread the word about Bike to Work Week and help us break records this year!
-Spring 2020 information coming soon!
+Spread the word about Bike to Work Week!

 Team Leader Resources

-Do you love cycling and want to encourage others to try biking their daily commute?
+Do you love cycling and want to encourage others to try biking during their daily commute?
 Consider becoming a Team Leader this year!
 Team Leaders help us make Bike to Work Week a success.
-Thank you to the over 1,500 Team Leaders in Metro Vancouver that helped us reach almost 18,000 registrants last year - let's see how many people we can get cycling this fall!
+Thank you to the over 1,000 Team Leaders in Metro Vancouver that helped us reach almost 7,000 registrants last year - let's see how many people we can get cycling in 2021!